 - The teacher uses Chinese almost exclusively in class and encourages students to do likewise.

-- The course provides students with opportunities to develop both Chinese handwriting skills and word processing skills in Hanyu Pinyin or bo-po-mo-fo.
+- The course provides students with opportunities to develop keyboarding skills in Hanyu Pinyin or Bopomofo.

 AP Chinese Language and Culture resource requirements:

-- The school ensures that each student has a copy of the texts utilized in the course for use inside and outside of the classroom, and has access to an in-school computer capable of inputting and displaying Chinese characters.
+- The school ensures that each student has a copy of printed course materials for use inside and outside of the classroom, and has access to an in-school computer capable of inputting and displaying simplified and traditional Chinese characters.

-- The school facilitates student use, outside of instructional time, of in-school or public library computers capable of inputting and displaying Chinese characters.
+- The school facilitates student use, outside of instructional time, of in-school or public library computers capable of inputting and displaying simplified and traditional Chinese characters.

 Because world language instruction targets proficiency building, which can be accomplished in multiple ways with or without a specific textbook, the AP Chinese Language and Culture course does not have a list of example textbooks that meet the curricular requirements of AP Chinese Language and Culture.